-Cyanotype is arguably alt’s easiest process to learn, but that leaves room for an entire world of experimentation.
+Cyanotype is arguably alt’s easiest process to learn, but that leaves room for an entire world of experimentation (do note: easy to learn does not mean easy to master).
 A cyanotype can stand beautifully on its own; it can be printed in combination with inkjet, gum, platinum, salt, or van dyke brown; it can be printed on paper, fabric, wood, glass, leaves, or shells; the list goes on.
 Since cyanotype is also the cheapest alternative process, you don’t feel cautious with a print.
 Paint a print, embroider a print, burn a print— go wherever your creative process takes you.

 I’ve worked in cyanotype since 2016, but it honestly didn’t grab my attention for two years.
 Cyanotypes were nice, but I wasn’t entirely sold on the blue (which is a common reaction).
 All it takes is one print that sings in blue and you’re in.